 The seven-bladed aperture of the lens facilitates the capturing of images with a smooth transition and eye-catching bokeh.
 It comes with an ultrasonic motor that offers quiet focus control along with a full-time manual override.
 The focus ring remains stationary and does not move when shooting in autofocus mode.

 This lens comes with optimized coatings that significantly reduces overall ghosting and flare.
 With a focal length ranging from 24-136mm, this lens has 3 aspherical elements and 1 UD glass element.
 The aperture range of the lens is not that great, but it works well for most purposes.

 The filter thread of this lens is sized at 72mm.
 Weighing 20.3 oz (575g), it can be difficult for many people to carry this lens around.
-But it is undoubtedly a good size for general travel, and great for individual portraits and everyday photography.
-This remarkable lens from Canon comes with a price tag of $799.
+But it is undoubtedly a good size for general travel.
+Overall, it’s the best lens for Canon 70D for portraits and everyday photography.

 - Highly sharp and contrasted images